Holocaust Memorial Day in Newcastle

 - Identifies and examines discrimination and discriminatory behaviour and the consequences

 - Fosters better understanding of the origins and history of communities that have arrived in our city more recently

 - Encourages greater tolerance and social inclusion; and

 - Contributes to the council's ambitions around equality.

-Newcastle's programme is recognised nationally and in 2007 our city was the first in the UK, other than the national capitals, to host the National Commemorative Event.
+Newcastle's programme is recognised nationally and, in 2007, our city was the first in the UK, other than the national capitals, to host the National Commemorative Event.
 In 2015, the council decided to move from delivering the activities itself to offering funding for independent projects which provided a focal point for remembrance.
-The programme, which included lectures, exhibitions, films, plays, concerts work shops and learning activities, was a great success and created an opportunity for more communities to take part in a way that not only reflected the diversity of Newcastle but made use of the wide range of skills, knowledge and commitment that is available in our city.
+The programme, which included lectures, exhibitions, films, plays, concerts work shops and learning activities, was a great success and created opportunities for more communities to take part in a way that not only reflected the diversity of Newcastle but made use of the wide range of skills, knowledge and commitment that is available in our city.

-Our Holocaust Memorial Day activities have continued to be organised in this inclusive way every since.
+Our Holocaust Memorial Day activities have continued to be organised in this inclusive way ever since.

 "You didn't think about yesterday, and tomorrow may not happen, it was only today that you could cope with, and you got through it as best you could." - Iby Knill, survivor of the Holocaust